alvsanand/distributed-tracing-workshop/docs/laboratory-02/README.md

 1. Install HotROD in K8s.
 2. Use the Jaeger UI
-3. Obtain the data flow of HotROD.
+3. Obtain the data flow of an application.
 4. Searching the source of a bottleneck using Jaeger.

 ## 1. Installing HotROD